XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Blacklist based on Sha256 hash from Malware Bazaar "Query tag" API (<a href="https://bazaar.abuse.ch/">Malware Bazaar</a>)
 * Whitelist (Hardcoded on script to make it hard for threat actor to modify the whitelist system , ill find a workaround to make it easier)
 * Support your own custom yara rules
+* Panic Button (got a Screenlocker? dont worry press Ctrl + Shift + K)
+* Suspicious Exec/Command Filter (this will watch all cmd call and compare with my blacklisted keyword that shouldnt be used in a regular user session)

 ### Known Weakness and Bug:
 * there is a chance of False Positive , if this happen just close this app then run the blocked app again (report if this happen)